prozdrljivac/honey-do/infrastructure/README.md

 The infrastructure is built using Terraform with a modular design, allowing for reusable components and multi-environment deployments.
 The setup provisions all necessary AWS resources including S3 for static hosting, API Gateway for REST endpoints, and Lambda functions for backend logic.

+**Key Architecture**: The API Gateway module supports a **per-route Lambda architecture**, allowing you to define independent Lambda functions for each API endpoint with separate configurations, handlers, and source directories.

 ## Prerequisites

 Before setting up the infrastructure, ensure you have the following installed: